-Local classes help you improve your health.
+Classes to help you improve your health starting in Oshkosh

 If we told you we could add years to your life and all it would cost you is your time and commitment - you might not believe us - but it's true.
 We are offering you the opportunity learn the skills to live a healthy lifestyle for no charge.
 This lifestyle change program focuses on healthy eating, physical activity, stress management, and coping skills.
 No gimmicks, just the support and tools you need to achieve a healthier you.